elena-marcos-macias/ANOVA1f/README.md

 - MATLAB must be installed (this code was developed using MATLAB R2024a).
 - The data to be analyzed must be contained in a single sheet of an Excel file (.xlsx).
 The file name must **not** contain spaces, punctuation marks, or special characters.
   - **NO cells should be empty** unless the whole row is to be discarded.
-This scripts completely deletes a row if any of its cells are empty.
+This script completely deletes a row if any of its cells are empty.
   - The **first row** of the file must contain the variable names.
   - Each **subsequent row** corresponds to one subject in the study.
   - Each **column** represents a variable to be analyzed.